10 Best Pillar Drills in 2019

 The Clarke 5 Speed Bench Mounted Pillar Drill is a marvelous drill.
 Perfect for people who love to work at home on DIY projects and as hobbyists, the Clarke 5 Speed Pillar Drill has excellent features and high-quality build quality to it.
 With a 350-watt power motor, this drill offers a consistency that is rarely seen by other ones.
 Affordable and great at home, the Clarke 5 Speed can be a constant companion if cared for properly.

 The Clarke 5 Speed has a chuck capacity of 13 mm and is compatible with almost all drill bits for pillar drills.
 This chuck and bit can easily drill through metal, plastic, and wood.
 It comes equipped with a B15 taper for shank drill bits.
 With this model, you can get speeds between 620 to 2620 RPM.
+For other great tools see our planar thicknesser picks, for perfectly flat wood.

 - Ideal for wood, plastic, and metal